Welcome to SpiceTopia’s Masala Dabba Recipe Collection!

 Dhal translates into legume or lentil.
 Tarka is a specific way of adding flavor and spice to a dish.

-This lentil recipe is a traditional Indian side dish that pairs well with curries or makes an easy lunch on its own.
+This dhal or lentil recipe is a traditional Indian side dish that pairs well with curries or makes an easy lunch on its own.

 It calls for simply cooking lentils before frying up spices to add lots of flavor to the lentils.
 This method of frying spices is a classic Indian technique called tarka.
 It’s a way to add lots of flavor to simple dishes like lentils, stir fried veggies, roasted potatoes, and our favorite, popcorn!